barcek/thru.js/README.md

 ## How..?

 Each thru file should export an object with one or more methods.
-Each method receives the parsed JSON and can return an object with a `content` property containing file content as a string.
+Each method receives the parsed JSON as its first parameter and can return an object with a `content` property containing file content as a string.

 The content for each file in the tree is combined and written to the equivalent file in the generated tree, with the '.thru.js' suffix removed.

 ## Also...

+Other properties on the object returned from a method are used by the generator, with most being passed back as arguments to later methods.

+### Other return properties

-The `forNext` property on the returned object can be used to pass data to later methods in the same file.
+The `forNext` property on the returned object can be used to forward data to later methods in the same file.

 The `isReady` property can be set to `true` to ensure that no further methods in the given file are called, while setting `isEmpty` to `true` - or to a string to be included in the progress message - ends the calling and goes further, wiping all content returned from the file thus far.
 Thru files that produce no content are not represented in the target file tree.

 Any other properties on the returned object are placed on the `store` object, which is made available to later methods and later files.
 Any method placed on the `store` object with the substring 'Task' in its key will be run once after the target file tree is built.

+### Arguments to the methods

 The `forNext` and `store` objects are the second and third arguments to each method.
 The former starts out holding the project root path to help with importing resources and managing context.

 To run preliminary tasks, just use a thru file with one or more methods that return no content.
 Again, thru files that produce no content are not represented in the target file tree.

-## A note on exports
+### A note on export syntax

-When exporting from a thru file, use either the ES Module `export default objectName` syntax or CommonJS `module.exports = objectName`.
+When exporting the methods from a thru file, use either the ES Module `export default objectName` syntax or CommonJS `module.exports = objectName`.
 If the `export default` format is preferred, try setting `type` to `module` in the 'package.json' for the model directory.

 ## Getting started